ioanagornateanu/Opencart-project/README.md

 ### 2.4 Test implementation

--	all the test data is available and reviewed (test data= email examples, password examples, different type of currency, different types of credit cards)
+-	all the test data is available and reviewed (test data= email examples, password examples)
 -	this test run includes only regression testing in which we will run tests that have the highest priority, this will be main priority
 -	Cycle summary was created and test cases were added to the cycle summary
 -	Test environment is up and running: https://demo.opencart.com/